The Ethics Commission has no authority or power

 When may a governing body go into an executive session?

 A governing body may go into an executive session for any of the reasons set forth in the Open Meetings Act at W.Va.
 Code § 6-9A-4.
-Some common grounds for going into an executive session are to discuss personnel matters, pending litigation, to consider matters involving the purchase, sale or lease of real property, or to plan or consider an official investigation.
+Some common grounds for going into an executive session are to discuss personnel matters or pending litigation; to consider matters involving the purchase, sale or lease of real property, or to plan or consider an official investigation.
+A governing body must attempt to segregate the non-exempt portions from the exempt portions of its meeting unless segregation would make a coherent discussion impossible.

 How do you convene an executive session?